Notes

 In any case, always make a backup of important programs and user files first.

-☼ Like a program uninstall/reinstall, a program repair does not fix, remove or replace any WordPerfect user files
+☼ Like a program uninstall/reinstall, a WordPerfect program repair does NOT fix, remove, or replace any WordPerfect USER files

-☼ It is generally recommended to try a program repair before a reinstallation.
+☼ It is generally recommended that you try a program repair before a program reinstallation.
 [To uninstall (remove) and reinstall Wordperfect see the next section.]

 ☼ As an alternative to the following methods to initiate a program repair, advanced users of recent WordPerfect versions can use the WordPerfect Office Setup executable file to repair the program.
 See Footnote 2 below.